tenchd/tenchd.github.io/graphs.md

 ---
-title: Graph Datasets
+title: Help Us Find Large, Dense Graph Datasets
 layout: page
 hide: true
 ---

-We are building space-efficient tools for processing dynamic graphs (graphs which change over time).
+I'm leading a team of researchers in building space-efficient tools for processing dynamic graphs (graphs which change over time).
 These tools use linear sketching, which allows us to (sometimes approximately) compute properties of graphs using space much smaller than is required to store the graph losslessly.
 The space requirements of these algorithms scale with the number of nodes in the graph, *but not the number of edges*.

 This is especially useful when processing *dense* graphs (graphs that have a lot of edges per node).
 Most existing graph processing systems assume that large graphs are always sparse, and optimize for computation on sparse graphs.